-Meat....Meat is perishable and expensive...you won't want to waste an ounce of it through careless handling.
+Meat\ . . .
+Meat is perishable and expensive . . . you won't want to waste an ounce of it through careless handling.
 The following list and chart give you packaging hints and time limits.
-Store meat in the meat pan.

 Fresh, Prepackaged Meat.
 Store fresh meat in the store wrapping.
 Vacuum packaged meat can be frozen for as long as one month if the seal is not broken.
 If you want to keep it frozen longer, you should wrap it with special freezer wrapping material.